MGSE97/Browsers-storage-options/src/README.md

 # Browsers storage options demo

-This demo allows you to run tests using your own browser.
+This demo allows you to run tests using your own browser 💻.
+Latest deployment is available [🚀online](https://mgse97.github.io/Browsers-storage-options/).

 ## Getting started